Review: Norrsken Lounge at Stockholm Arlanda Airport

 - Budget traveller may bid for a lounge visit.
 Read more about LoungePair.

 You will find more helpful information from our lounge guide.

-Norrsken Lounge at Stockholm Airport is considered an average level lounge.
+Norrsken Lounge at Stockholm Airport is considered an average-level lounge.
 It is far from the best lounge we have visited but it is also inexpensive.
 Using restaurant services at Stockholm airport is expensive which makes using a lounge worth the money.
-Norrsken lounge is a good option if you are not too hungry and if your eyes are allured with Scandinavian designs.
+Norrsken Lounge is a good option if you are not too hungry and if your eyes are allured to Scandinavian designs.
 At least, we had a relaxing time there despite the unfortunate incident.

 Ala-arvoista palvelua loungessa.
 Kaikki syötävä oli loppu, kysyttäessä olisiko saatavilla lisää, vastauksena oli että siivoan nyt pöytiä.
 Loungeen myytiin tunti lippuja vaikkei tarjolla ollut mitään,astiat oli tyhjiä.
 Näkkileipä sämpylä ja juusto ja juomat oli ainoa mitä sai 28euron hintaan.

 Miesten WC-rikki.
 Yksi naisten wc-kaikkien käytössä.
 Invavessaa ei saanut käydä, koska se oli varattu henkilökunnan WC/varastotilaksi.
 Palvelu töykeää

 Kiitos Merja kokemuksesi jaosta.
 Meidän käynnistä on jo aikaa, mutta ei silloinkaan kaikki ihan putkeen mennyt.

 Compared to other lounges in Europe, Norrsken Lounge is below the average.
 Arlanda seems to have a little low motivation to develop lounge services even though the airport is otherwise nice.

 We sympathize you.
 We had exactly the same incident in this lounge, but we did not manage to resolve it.